310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% img /img/es/eventstory/sweethalloween/sweethome4_2.jpg %}

 {% bubble Madara %}
-Hahaha!
-A balanced diet leads to a healthy life!
-It’s time to cook with Mama!
+Hahaha! *A balanced diet leads to a healthy life!* It’s time to cook with Mama!

 I’ll make you all something to rejuvenate your bodies and relieve your exhaustion from all of today’s hard work!
 {% endbubble %}

 {% bubble Nazuna %}
 Ahaha, I’m excited.
 I’ve heard about what a pro you are at cooking, Madara-chin.
-This is really helping me out~ Cuz I don’t really cook much.
+This is really helping me out~ 'Cause I don’t really cook much.
 {% endbubble %}

 {% bubble Hajime %}
-Hehe, cooking food for ourselves really does make it feel like a sleepover party.
-This is going to fun~♪
+Heheh, cooking food for ourselves really does make it feel like a sleepover party.
+This is going to be fun~♪

-Wawa—My phone’s ringing again.
+Wawa— My phone’s ringing again.
 I should’ve put it on silent while we cook.
 {% endbubble %}

 {% bubble Mitsuru %}
-Wahaha, does your family miss you, Hajime-chan?
+Wahaha!
+Does your family miss you, Hajime-chan?
 They keep calling you~♪
 {% endbubble %}

 {% bubble Hajime %}